dani-capellan/pTB_LungRegionExtractor/README.md

 [1] F. Isensee, P. F. Jaeger, S. A. A. Kohl, J. Petersen, and K. H. Maier-Hein, “nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation,” Nat.
 Methods 2020 182, vol. 18, no. 2, pp. 203–211, Dec.
 2020, doi: 10.1038/s41592-020-01008-z.

 [2] J. Maria, J. Valanarasu, P. Oza, I. Hacihaliloglu, and V. M. Patel, “Medical transformer: Gated axial-attention for medical image segmentation,” arxiv.org, Accessed: Dec.
 16, 2021.
 [Online].
 Available: https://arxiv.org/abs/2102.10662

+## How to cite

+Please cite us if you are using this code!

+    Capellán-Martín D., Gómez-Valverde Juan J., Sanchez-Jacob R., Bermejo-Peláez D., García-Delgado L., López-Varela E., Ledesma-Carbayo María J. (2022) Deep learning-based lung segmentation and automatic regional template in chest X-ray images for pediatric tuberculosis.

+Note: Still in process of submission/acceptance.
+Please contact us if there is any issue, comment and/or suggestion.